McDonald's suspends buybacks, leaves dividend policy unchanged - CEO to CNBC

 March 20 (Reuters) - McDonald's Corp MCD.N has suspended share buybacks to help it navigate thorough the coronavirus crisis, but has not changed its dividend policy, Chief Executive Officer Chris Kempczinski told CNBC in an interview on Friday.

+McDonald's had raised its dividend by 8% to $1.25 in September, equivalent to $5 annually.
+The company has raised its dividend for 43 consecutive years since paying its first one in 1976.

-The company has already moved to defer rent for its operators and close all dine-in operations to focus solely on delivery and take-away to contain the spread of the highly contagious virus in the United States.
+Restaurants in the United States have been forced to shut doors or limit to delivery and take-away in efforts to curb the spread of the highly contagious coronavirus, which has taken the lives of over 200 in the country.

+McDonald's has already moved to defer rent for its operators and close all dine-in operations.

+Peer Starbucks SBUX.O has also shifted to a similar delivery model, while others like sandwich chain Subway and fast-casual chain QDOBA have deferred or lowered the royalty fee they collect from operators.

+Kempczinski told CNBC the company has not yet seen a breakdown in its supply chain globally and that it would plan for growth in delivery after the crisis.

 ((Nivedita.Balu@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6749 4822/ Twitter: @niveditabalu;))